 - Any leftover dough can be used to make a simple plain kulcha or flavored ones.

-This Paneer Kulcha recipe from the archives first published in September 2016 has been republished and updated on 5 July 2022.
+This Paneer Kulcha recipe from the archives first published in September 2016 has been updated and republished on July 2022.